jjn7702/SECJ1023-PT2/Submission/sec08_23242/Bookworm/Analysis-Design/readme.md

 Methods :
 - Fantasy() is a default constructor
 - Fantasy(string bc, string bt, int yp, Publisher* p, string ct) is a parameterized constructor that initializes the Fantasy object with the provided values.
-It also initializes the base class Book with appropriate values for a fantasy book and initializes the creatureType member variable.
 - ~Fantasy() is a destructor
 - string getCreatureType() is a accessor that returns the value of creatureType
 - void setCreatureType(string ct) is a mutator that sets the value of creatureType